-Custom Dimensions: Including Non-Standard Data in Your Reports
+Custom Dimensions in Google Analytics: Including Non-Standard Data in Your Reports

 If you are an advanced Google Analytics user, or you are in the way of becoming one, you might have realized that at times, there are fields and metrics you need to measure to understand your business, but they are not available in Google Analytics’s default set-up and reports.